flutter/website/README.md

 ### 3. Run installation scripts

-> NOTE: It is safe to (re-)run all of the commands and scripts given below even if you already have the required packages installed.
+> NOTE: It is safe to (re-)run all of the commands and scripts that are below even if you already have the required packages installed.

 **Open a bash terminal/command window** and execute the following commands: